NCAR/finn/README.md

 After above being completed, you should get only one line each of column header, without actually having any entries.
 Then the docker environment is clean and you can start over.

 ```
+# verify no container, expect one line shown below
 docker ps -a
 ```
 > CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```
+# verify no image, expect one line shown below
 docker images -a
 ```
 > REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
 ```
+# verify no named volume, expect one line shown below
 docker volume ls
 ```
 > DRIVER              VOLUME NAME